-The level of public debt remains acceptable.
-Uzbekistan's total public and publicly guaranteed debt (PPG) increased to 37,9% of GDP as of 2020 (see graph 3), compared to 29,4% of GDP in 2019.
+Despite the growth, the level of public debt to GDP remains at an acceptable level.
+Uzbekistan's total public and publicly guaranteed (PPG) debt increased to 36,1% of GDP as of 2020 (see graph 3), compared to 29,3% of GDP in 2019.
 The growth of public debt in 2020 was associated with the attraction of external borrowings to finance additional budget expenditures to combat the negative consequences of the COVID-19 pandemic and for further financing of state economic development programs.
 At the expense of concessional loans from the international financial institutions, the Anti-Crisis Fund was created.
 Despite the growth, Uzbekistan's public debt remains moderate and does not add additional risks to the country's creditworthiness.
-The majority of the debt is long term and comes in form of concession agreements with foreign governments and state banks, as well as international financial institutions.
-In terms of currency structure, the
+Moreover, we highlight the favorable maturity structure of the public debt, with 95% of the debt